timothy-r/widget-search/README.md

-# widget-search
+# Widget search
-Experiments with ElasticSearch
+Experiments with ElasticSearch.